What are the most important things to know about etravirine?

 Take etravirine according to your health care provider’s instructions.

 Always take etravirine after a meal.
 Do not take etravirine on an empty stomach.
-Swallow the tablets whole with a glass of water.
+Swallow the tablets whole with a liquid such as water.
 Do not chew the tablets.

 Always take etravirine in combination with other HIV medicines.